-The next step was a PRE-surgical biopsy to confirm the tumor type, and help our soft tissue surgeon appropriately plan the surgery.
-Biopsy confirmed a low grade hemangiopericytoma, a type of STS.
+The next step was a PRE-surgical biopsy to confirm the tumor type and help our soft tissue surgeon appropriately plan the surgery.
+A biopsy confirmed a low-grade hemangiopericytoma, a type of STS.
 We had already run blood and urine tests, and we checked for metastasis with chest X-rays and abdominal ultrasound – all clear!

-This is why imaging before surgery, as close to surgery as possible, can be really important.
+This is why imaging before surgery, as close to surgery as possible, is so important.

 Smokey’s surgery was a big one, but it went well.
 He spent 2 days in our ICU recovering, and then we waited for the post-surgical biopsy report to come back and tell us how we did.

 Well, I got the biopsy report back this weekend.
 GREAT NEWS: a low grade (grade 1) hemangiopericytoma with wide, clean margins.
 This is great news because no post-operative radiation of chemotherapy is recommended.
 We’ll just do regular monitoring of the scar and the rest of his body.

 This story illustrates why there is so much information in the Guide about soft tissue sarcomas.
 Not all stories end this well, and it’s usually because we just don’t realize how important it is to get every lump and bump checked out with an aspirate.